Fortuity in the D1-D5 system

-The \emph{chiral-chiral primary} states are the superconformal primaries further annihilated by both \eqref{eqn:chiral_primary_cond} and its left-moving counterpart.
+The \emph{chiral-chiral primary} states are the superconformal primaries further annihilated by both \eqref{eqn:chiral_primary_cond} and their left-moving counterparts.
 The only chiral-chiral primary state in the $T^4$ CFT is the vacuum state with dimension $h=\tilde h=0$.
-The chiral-chiral primary state in the single-cycle twisted sector $\cH^{{\mathbb Z}_w}_{(w)}$ is the vacuum state of the single-copy theory on a circle with $w$ times the radius, with weights and (R-symmetry) spins \ie h=\tilde h=\frac{w-1}{2}=j=\tilde j\,. \fe The chiral-chiral primary states in the multi-cycle twisted sectors are exhaustively given by the products of the chiral-chiral primary states in the single-cycle twisted sectors; in particular, they are all Lorentz scalars.
-The chiral-chiral primary states and their $\psi^+_{-\frac12}$, $\bar\psi^+_{-\frac 12}$, $\tilde\psi^+_{-\frac12}$, $\tilde{\bar\psi}^+_{-\frac 12}$ descendants give the full set of $\frac12$-BPS states satisfying the BPS condition \eqref{eqn:BPS_cond} and the left-moving BPS condition \ie h=j\,. \fe Let us denote the $\frac12$-BPS states in $\cH^{{\mathbb Z}_w}_{(w)}$ by \ie \ket{w_{\pm\pm,\pm\pm}}\,, \fe where the two pairs of $\pm$'s separately denote the left-moving and right-moving quartets with $\ket{w_{--,--}}$ being the chiral-chiral primary state.
-A general multi-cycle $\frac12$-BPS state is given by products of the single-cycle $\frac12$-BPS states.
+The chiral-chiral primary state in the single-cycle twisted sector $\cH^{{\mathbb Z}_w}_{(w)}$ is the vacuum state of the single-copy theory on a circle with $w$ times the radius, giving weights and (R-symmetry) spins \ie h=\tilde h=\frac{w-1}{2}=j=\tilde j\,. \fe It also carries vanishing automorphism charges, $K=\tilde K=0$, in both the left- and right-moving sectors.
+The chiral-chiral primary states in the multi-cycle twisted sectors are exhaustively given by the products of the chiral-chiral primary states in the single-cycle twisted sectors; in particular, they are all Lorentz scalars.